 OTR’s enhanced security measures to safeguard tax dollars and combat identify theft/tax refund fraud may result in longer processing times for some tax returns and associated refunds.
 The processing window for selected tax returns could take up to six weeks.

 Do I have to file a DC income tax return?

 You must file a DC tax return if:

-- You lived in the District of Columbia for 183 days or more during the taxable year, even if your permanent residence was outside the District of Columbia.
+- You maintained a place of abode in DC for a total of 183 days or more even if your permanent home was outside of DC;

-- You were a member of the armed forces and your home of record was the District of Columbia for either part of or the full taxable year.
+- You were a member of the United States (U.S.) armed forces and your home of record was the District of Columbia for either part of or the full taxable year;

 What is the due date for my District of Columbia individual tax return?

 ***IMPORTANT UPDATE AS A RESPONSE TO THE COVID-19 PANDEMIC: The Office of Tax and Revenue of the District of Columbia has extended the original April 15, 2020 deadline to file and pay all income, partnership and franchise tax returns until July 15, 2020.
 This extension applies to all D-20, D-30, D-40, D-41, D-40B, and D-65 tax filers, and includes combined return filers.
 This extension is automatic and does not require taxpayers to apply.

 To learn more about OTR's response to the COVID-19 pandemic, please CLICK HERE.***

 - Schedule HSR - DC Health Care Shared Responsibility.
 Do not complete this form if you had full health care coverage during the entire year.

 - Schedule QCGI - Eligible DC Qualified High Technology Company (QHTC) Capital Gain Investment Tax.